 2 Sam 11:11" Uriah said to David, 'The ark and Israel and Judah are staying in tents, and my commander Joab and my lord’s men are camped in the open country.
 How could I go to my house to eat and drink and make love to my wife?
 As surely as you live, I will not do such a thing!'"

-The gift is a bribe for Uriah to let David get away with it.
+The gift was a bribe for Uriah to let David get away with it.

-a) Uriah is unsuspecting
+a) Uriah is unsuspecting.

-b) Or he wants to humiliate David by pointing out that:
+b) Or he wants to humiliate David by pointing out:

-everyone was where they were supposed to be (except David)
+everyone was where they were supposed to be (except David).

-Joab leads the army (not David)
+Joab led the army (not David).

-he knows exactly what David wants, but he won't cooperate.
-Joab mentions "make love to my wife", which has not been mentioned in the text before.
+he knew exactly what David wanted, but he wouldn’t cooperate.
+Joab mentioned "make love to my wife", which has not been mentioned in the text before.

-David's plan B
+David's plan B.

 v.
 13: "At David’s invitation, he ate and drank with him, and David made him drunk.
 But in the evening Uriah went out to sleep on his mat among his master’s servants; he did not go home."

-David's plan C
+David's plan C.

 vv.
 14-15: "In the morning David wrote a letter to Joab and sent it with Uriah.
 In it he wrote, 'Put Uriah out in front where the fighting is fiercest.
 Then withdraw from him so he will be struck down and die.'"

-Then David said to the messenger: “David told the messenger, “Say this to Joab: ‘Don’t let this upset you; the sword devours one as well as another.
+2 Sam 11:25: “David told the messenger, “Say this to Joab: ‘Don’t let this upset you; the sword devours one as well as another.
 Press the attack against the city and destroy it.’
 Say this to encourage Joab.”
-11:25

 "But the thing David had done displeased the Lord."
 11:27

-The Hebrew word translated "this" in verse 25 is the same word translated "the thing" in verse 27.
-It was common for a king to do this in those days, but here the narrator wants to let us know that this was evil in the eyes of the Lord.
+The Hebrew word translated as "this" in verse 25 is the same word translated as "the thing" in verse 27.
+It was common for a king to do this in those days, but here the narrator wanted to let us know this was evil in the eyes of the Lord.

 No signs of a guilty conscience.
-His honor is intact, and he is satisfied.
-David may have thought "such things happen" about Uriah's death, and that it was his fault for not playing along.
+His honor was intact, and he was satisfied.
+David might have thought "such things happen" about Uriah's death, and that it was his fault for not playing along.

 “The honor/shame aspect of David's culture determined his behavior.
 At every step he did what was typical of a king at that time in a situation like this.”
 Richards & O'Brien

 "Sent" is a repeated word in chapter 11.
-David has been influenced by the culture and has become a king who sends and takes.
+David had been influenced by the culture and became a king who sent and took.
 David had acted according to the cultural standards, but God was not satisfied.
 God held him to a higher moral standard.

 Ch.
 12

 v.
 1: “The Lord sent Nathan to David.”
-Now it is God who "sends" to David.
-This happens at least 9 months later (11:27, 12:14).
-No sign that David has a guilty conscience.
+Now it was God who "sent" to David.
+This happened at least 9 months later (11:27, 12:14).
+No sign that David had a guilty conscience.
 The culture had no way of addressing this issue.
 God used Nathan and shame to make David realize that.

 vv.
 9-10: “Why did you despise the word of the Lord by doing what is evil in his eyes?
 You struck down Uriah the Hittite with the sword and took his wife to be your own.
 You killed him with the sword of the Ammonites.”.